georgebrindeiro/map_manager_api/map_manager_api.rst

   Because this call require accessing a global name registry, it might take time to complete.
 ``deleteFrame(frame: FrameId)``
   Delete a frame, all its links and all its data.
+  Because this call might require accessing a global name registry, it might take time to complete.

 Triggers (messages)